The goal: Raise and index the minimum wage

 - Tell your representative or senators to support the bill -> Send your lawmakers a letter

-- If your senators and representative has not signed onto the bill -> Organize a delegation to let them know how important it is to support low wage workers in your community
+- If your senators and representative has not signed onto the bill -> Organize a delegation to urge them to support low wage workers in your community

 - If you're a faith leader -> Sign on a national letter calling for an increase in the minimum wage